Equal-Pay Contracts: Extending results to BEST Objectives

 In this section we consider a wider class of objectives, beyond the principal's utility (profit).
 Our focus is ont he class of BEST objectives, introduced by \cite{feldman2025budget} for the multi-agent binary-actions model and generalized by \cite{oneactiontoomany} to the combinatorial actions setting.

-In \Cref{subsec:best_prelims} we present the necessary preliminaries for this section, including the definition of BEST objectives (\Cref{def:goodobj_multi_multi}).
-In \Cref{subsec:approx_equal_pay_gs_best} we give a poly-time algorithm for computing a constant-factor approximation to the optimal equal-pay contract with respect to any BEST objective when $f$ is gross-substitutes.
-In \Cref{subsec:hardness_xos_best} we extend the inapproximability results for XOS $f$ from \Cref{sec:hardness_xos} to any BEST objective.
+In Appendix~\ref{subsec:best_prelims} we present the necessary preliminaries for this section, including the definition of BEST objectives (Definition~\ref{def:goodobj_multi_multi}).
+In Appendix~\ref{subsec:approx_equal_pay_gs_best} we give a poly-time algorithm for computing a constant-factor approximation to the optimal equal-pay contract with respect to any BEST objective when $f$ is gross-substitutes.
+In Appendix~\ref{subsec:hardness_xos_best} we extend the inapproximability results for XOS $f$ from Appendix~\ref{sec:hardness_xos} to any BEST objective.